davidben/C2SP/tlog-mirror.md

 The mirror MAY respond with witness cosignatures if it wishes to additionally provide a public witness service using its witness state.
-If so, this witnessing service MUST have a name that is different from the mirror's cosigner origin.
+If so, this witnessing service MUST have a different name from the mirror.

 In addition to updating based on external requests to the `add-checkpoint` endpoint, a mirror SHOULD also periodically poll the origin log, and other